 The new Minimum Energy Efficiency Standards are the first step in a long-awaited package of measures designed to improve the housing stock of Brighton and Hove, the county of Sussex, and the whole of the UK.

-Landlords, Buy-To-Let investors and property owners must ensure that all properties are up to a minimum energy efficiency rating of E or be faced with the prospect of heavy fines and an inability to continue to let the property.
+Landlords, Buy-To-Let investors and property owners must ensure that all properties are up to a minimum energy efficiency rating of C or be faced with the prospect of heavy fines and an inability to continue to let the property.

 There is ample funding available to cover the cost of improvements which will increase property value and enhance tenant comfort and well-being.